RULES – ALGARVE BIKE CHALLENGE 2022

 12 – ACCOMODATION

 The registration on ALGARVE BIKE CHALLENGE can include accommodation if the premium package is selected.
-Accommodation will be from 08th to 10th March 2019 at the Vila Galé Albacora or Vila Gale Tavira 4 Star Hotels including breakfast and dinner on march 10th
+Accommodation will be from 04th to 06th March 2022 at the Vila Galé Albacora, Vila Gale Tavira or Maria Nova 4 Star Hotels including breakfast and dinner on March 5th.
+Accommodation on shared rooms only.
+A double / twin room per team.
+It’s possible to add extra bed or to book extra rooms (subject to availability)

 13 – COMPULSORY DISQUALIFICATION